Loading...

 Navigate criminal proceedings.

-Being arrested for DUI in Lipscomb, Texas can be a frightening and confusing experience.
-This guide is designed to provide you with immediate, practical information about what to expect after your arrest, and the steps you need to take to protect your rights and future.
-We understand this is a stressful time, and our goal is to provide clarity and guidance as you navigate the legal process in Lipscomb County.
+Being arrested for DUI can be a confusing and overwhelming experience.
+The Lipscomb County Sheriff's Office, located at 105 Oak St, Lipscomb, TX 79056, enforces DUI laws in the county.
+This guide provides immediate, practical information about what to expect after a DUI arrest in Lipscomb County, and the steps you need to take to protect your rights and future.
+We understand this is a stressful time, and our goal is to provide clarity and guidance as you navigate the legal process.
 This guide will cover everything from immediate steps after arrest to understanding your rights and finding local resources.

-The first 24 hours after a DUI arrest are crucial.
+The first 24 hours after a DUI arrest are critical.
 Here's a general timeline and what to expect:

 When You Can Make Phone Calls: You should be allowed to make a phone call soon after the booking process is complete.